UPDATED for 2019-20 Season

 The Northern End – Pearl Beach

-Dropping down from them, the entrance to the charming Remark Cottages is on the sea side of the road, together with a handful of assorted shops leading onto the Tesco Lotus superstore.
+Dropping down from them, the entrance to the backpacker Ban Na is on the sea side of the road, together with a handful of assorted shops leading onto the Tesco Lotus superstore.
 A large grassy area as yet undeveloped, sits alongside giving great access to the water, with a couple of bungalows for rent.

-Across the road, Baan Ton Rak, a small German owned guesthouse of 6 rooms with pool, lies hidden away behind its retaining wall, with Rose Garden Resort, another collection of bungalows and cheap rooms next door and further along, the long-established Sanaes restaurant.
+Across the road, Baan Ton Rak, a small German owned boutique hotel of 6 rooms with pool, lies hidden away behind its retaining wall, with Rose Garden Resort, another collection of bungalows and cheap rooms next door and further along, the long-established Sanaes restaurant.

-Up on the hillside above them, you’ll find the long-stay bungalows of Elephant and Castle, complete with their great views out over the bay and its popular Brit host, whilst continuing on another 500 metres, Big C Superstore dominates the far end of the village.
+Up on the hillside above them, you’ll find the long-stay bungalows of Elephant and Castle, complete with their great views out over the bay, whilst continuing on another 500 metres, Big C Superstore dominates the far end of the village.

 The Southern End – Pearl Beach

-Back on the ocean side, past Tesco Lotus, more little streets take you down to the private Inspiration Villa, Koh Chang Resortel, uniquely boasting an Olympic sized swimming pool and to Koh Chang Privilege, a nice spacious Thai resort.
+Back on the ocean side, past Tesco Lotus, more little streets take you down to the private Villa Inspiration, Koh Chang Resortel, uniquely boasting an Olympic sized swimming pool and to Koh Chang Privilege, a nice spacious Thai resort.
 Amongst them, a sprawling food court provides the dining options with a wide choice from noodle soup, to chicken over rice and other cheap stir fried dishes.

-Another older boutique resort, Keereeta, is found on the corner of Kai Mook 1, a narrow speed-bumped street which runs past the motel of Koh Chang Budget Rooms and other private houses for rent before reaching the excellent restaurant and bungalows of Saffron on the Sea.
+Another older boutique resort, Keereeta, is found on the corner of Kai Mook 1, a narrow speed-bumped street which runs past the motel of Koh Chang Budget Rooms, the small complex of Villas Davide, Matteo, Marco and Tippawan before reaching the excellent restaurant and bungalows of Saffron on the Sea.

 There is no shortage of other choices along this small stretch of shoreline with Khai Mook Resort, a bigger operation next door, the tiny Paradise Palms, the well reviewed Pennys Resort and at the very end of the track, Jane Chalet Resort and its own live music Ju Ju Bar.

-When the tide is out, you can walk back straight along the rocks and pebbles across the resorts’ fronts to re-emerge at Remark Cottages.
+When the tide is out, you can walk back straight along the rocks and pebbles across the resorts’ fronts to re-emerge at Ban Na.

-A second small soi, Kai Mook 2 runs from the back of Khai Mook Resort back up to the main road, passing more accommodation, a car wash, the TOT head office and ending on the corner of Koh Chang Guide, who produce the booklet and maps found in all the hotel receptions across the island.
+A second small soi, Kai Mook 2 runs from the back of Khai Mook Resort back up to the main road, passing the 4 new villas, Elegance and Pearl, a car wash, the TOT head office and ending on the corner of Koh Chang Guide, who produce the booklet and maps found in all the hotel receptions across the island.